lawsocsg/lawsoc-clinic-manual/docs/property.md

 Subtenants must be:

 -   Singapore Citizens; or
 -   Singapore Permanent Residents (PRs); or
 -   Non-Citizens legally residing in Singapore (holders of Employment Passes, “S” Passes, Work Permits\*, Student Passes, Passes, or Long-Term Social Visit Passes.
 These passes must have a validity period of at least 6 months as at the date of subletting registration) \*\*

-    \* Construction workers who are work permit holders must be Malaysians.
+    > \* Construction workers who are work permit holders must be
+    > Malaysians.
+    >

-    \*\* Tourists are **not** allowed to rent HDB flats.
+    > \*\* Tourists are **not** allowed to rent HDB flats.

-If the subtenants are non-citizens, you can verify their immigration status at the Immigration & Checkpoints Authority’s iEnquiry website [139]_ or their Employment Pass and “S” Pass validity on the Ministry of Manpower’s website.
-[140]_
+If the subtenants are non-citizens, you can verify their immigration status at the Immigration & Checkpoints Authority’s iEnquiry website[^26] or their Employment Pass and “S” Pass validity on the Ministry of Manpower’s website.[^27]

 **Non-Citizen Subletting Quota**